DylanDmitri/spamalot/README.md

 join room
  - requires the room code
- - when everyone has joined, gives you information
+ - when everyone has joined, assigns roles and tells you everything you need to know

 ## future features